 Johann and Anna had two children during their life in Bremen, living on the Papenstrasse.
 Franz Carl was born in 1842 but died at the age of one.
 Anna Louisa was born in 1844.

 On arrival, the family split up with those from the Pauline moving the German area of Hope Valley, along with a number of their shipmates, while Johann and his family settled in the city itself.
 This was probably an economic decision based on the likelihood of work in Johann's trade.
 Initially living in Gilbert street, then Currie street, the family purchased land in on Kermode Street in North Adelaide in 1848 and built a house.
 The family had increased with a son, Johann, born in 1848 and another son, Jacob Conrad, born in 1850, though Johann and Anna's daughter had died in 1847.
-Tragedy struck again when Anna Louise died in 1855, leaving Johann a widower with 2 young sons.
+Tragedy struck again when Anna Louise died in 1854, leaving Johann a widower with 2 young sons.
 In 1855 he married Catharina Seecamp, a recent arrival from Baden bei Achim, on the south east borders of Bremen.
 The couple had 7 children, six living to adulthood adn the family continued to live at the Kermode Street residence until Catharina's death in 1920.

 Johann Bohlmann had a wide and extended family in South Australia.
 His mother was Gesche Kolwes of Hope Valley, and his two half brothers, Heinrich Wohlers and Carl Kolwes, also lived in that district.
 His uncle Johann Hinrich Büssenschütt also lived in the north east suburbs of Adelaide.
 A niece, Gesine Wohlers married Håkan Linde, and another niece, Gesine Kolwes, married Wilhelm Gustav Kindermann.